 - A police case in your name: Once your cheque is bounced, then a police case is filed against you.
-Should this person enter or pass through a UAE airport anytime in future, there is a fair chance of being apprehended.
-May be even other GCC country.
+Should this person enter or pass through a UAE airport anytime in the future, there is a fair chance of being apprehended.
+Maybe even other GCC countries.

 What if you leave the country with unpaid loans and never return?

-Banks mostly welcome settlement made in good faith.
+Banks mostly welcome settlements made in good faith.
 They aren’t willing to put anyone behind bars.
-Talk to them; discuss your situation with valid reasons of your request for new payment option or settlement.
+Talk to them; discuss your situation with valid reasons for your request for a new payment option or settlement.
 Negotiate over time and a payment plan that is manageable for you.
-Live a debt free life.
+Live a debt-free life.